Bitwise-01/Enigma/README.md

 # Enigma
-Encryption
+Encryption Software

 # Key
 It's used for decrypting.
-Save the key or remeber it, because without you can't decrypt your message
+Save the key or memorize it, because without it you can't decrypt the message